qball1809/App-Store/About.md

 ## PlayLists
 Allows you to copy playlists between users, as well as import, export and delete them.

+## TechInfo
+Will show you some Technical info about your Plex Media Server.

 ## Help
 If you need help with any of the above Tool modules, click on the ? icon at the top of the page.